Now

 Privacy | #unplugTrump | re-owning data

 A couple of months ago I started to use my power as a consumer (and my eternal love for privacy) and began using more privacy friendly, ethical and local companies.
 Needless to say that the change in US government speeds up that process - especially for tech services.
-There is the hashtag #unplugtrump trending throughout the Fediverse where people share tips and help each other to switch away from US big tech services to more privacy friendly, often EU based services.
+There is the hashtag #unplugtrump trending throughout the Fediverse (and beyond) where people share tips and help each other to switch away from US big tech services to more privacy friendly, often EU based, services.

-Leaving Meta | rethinking Social Media
+Leaving / rethinking Social Media

 Blogging